Introduction

 The Relational Database Management System or RDBMS has become the standard database system since its evolution in the year 1980.
 A number of industries are using the database for their business operations and to manage voluminous data storage too.

 This post discusses the three most popular databases that are Oracle, SQL Server, and MySQL.
-This comparison will help you in understanding the history and features of each database on the basis of which you can decide which database you should use and can take your decisions easily.
+This comparison will help you understand the history and features of each database on the basis of which you can decide which database you should use and can make your decisions easily.
 We will also discuss what this database does and how are they implemented?

-It was introduced in the 1980 and so in this article, we will discuss the evolution of these three databases and their features.
-Before we move ahead with an in depth comparison of Oracle versus MySQL versus Microsoft SQL, get a quick overview if Oracle, MS SQL and MySQL databases.
+It was introduced in 1980 and so in this article, as a bonus, we will discuss the evolution of these three databases and their features as well.

 A Quick Introduction to Oracle Database